SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Battery Chamberlin, which sits at the north end of the Baker Beach parking lot, once housed four heavy-duty "disappearing guns," which used special technology to keep them hidden from attackers.

-The guns were removed in 1920 for use in WWI, but since then, the National Park Service has installed a working 1905 replica and hosts free demonstrations on the first full weekend of every month from 11 am to 3 pm.
+The guns were removed in 1920 for use in WWI, but since then, the National Park Service has installed a working 1905 replica and occasionally hosts free demonstrations.

 For a beautiful day outdoors overlooking the bay, you can now visit the newly inaugurated (2022) Battery Bluff, a 6-acre park near the Presidio tunnels that incorporates Slaughter, Baldwin, Sherwood and Blaney gun batteries.